-- Be a member of a law enforcement agency - Be at least 21 years of age - Provide openwater certification - Provide Underwater Crime Scene Tech 1 or Dive Rescue 1 certification - Provide Underwater Investigator certification.
+- Be affiliated with a law enforcement agency - Be at least 21 years of age - Provide open water certification - Provide Underwater Crime Scene Tech 1 or Dive Rescue 1 certification - Provide Underwater Investigator certification.
 This is available as a correspondence course through Dive Rescue International. - All students must read and complete a RSTC medical statement prior to attending class.
 Any diver answering yes to any contraindication must have the form signed by a physician.